 A visit to Avignon is ideally combined with trips to the other important historic towns in this region such as Arles, Nimes and Orange, as well as a visit to the most beautiful villages of the Luberon region to the east of here.

 Map of Avignon and places nearby

 Visit near Avignon with France This Way reviews

 ... or see ALL recommended places to visit in Vaucluse

 Tourist classifications for Avignon

-Avignon has received the following tourist classifications: historical protected town centre' (secteur sauvegardé);
+Avignon is classified as a historical protected town centre' (secteur sauvegardé)

 The French version of this page is at Avignon (Francais)